bookofproofs/fpl.net/Fpl/Fpl/DocuFplGrammarPocShiftFromPythonToFSharp.md

 The current FPL parser simply uses filename as the name of the namespce (without the extension `.fpl` ).
 The basename of the FPL file itself has to follow the rules of namespaces (i.e. be a concatenated dotted sequence of pascal-case ids).
 The need of writing curly brackets inside the FPL file and keeping track of which namespaces are inside which file names becomes so obsolete.

+As a result, a syntax sugar from this simplification is that every FPL file has to end with a semicolon `;` to flag the parser that it does not has to look for any other building blocks in the file.

 #### 22) Self-Containment
 This is not an amendment to the FPL parser.
 However, we want to significantly simplify the later recognition of self-containment in the FPL interpreter by the following convention: